Dream Big (TV series)

 Dream Big is a Network Ten, Paramount+ and Amazon Prime Video sports docuseries.
 In the series, Australian A-League Men side Melbourne Victory's progress was charted through their 2021–22 season, seeking for improvements based on their last two seasons.

 The series was directed by Christopher Gospel and produced by David Davutovic.
 Christopher Gospel and Tom Pollock.
 The four episodes were released on 16 December 2022.

 Background

 Melbourne Victory are one of the most successful clubs in Australia, being known for winning trophies and a consistency of a vast majority of fans in the stands.
 Their era under Kevin Muscat; the club's second-most successful head coach, won two further championships which reached a record four A-League Men championships at the time in 2018, along with a premiership and Australia Cup.

-Since Muscat left the club, recruitments backfired, multiple head coach changes went ahead and saw a downfall to performances and fans in the stands throughout the next two seasons in 2019–20 and 2020–21; both of which they would finish in the bottom two.
+Since Muscat left the club, recruitments backfired, multiple head coach changes went ahead and saw a downfall to performances and fans in the stands throughout the next two seasons in 2019–20 and 2020–21; both of which they would finish the league in the bottom two.
 As a recovery, the club appointed Tony Popovic as head coach for the 2021–22 season and look for a massive rebuild promoted by the phrase "Dream Big".